 - Interviewing practice and negotiations

-If students complete the workshop series, all assignments, and secure an internship for summer 2021, they will receive funds that will support them during their internship.
+If students complete the workshop series, all assignments, and secure an internship for the summer, they will receive funds that will support them during their internship.
 The program goal is for each student to complete an internship of ten weeks in duration at 20hrs/week for which they will be paid the standard CLA graduate researcher rate of about $5,000.

 The employer will be asked to pay its normal internship rate, with the understanding that some employers may end up paying more than $5,000 and others may offer less than this amount.
 When the employer pays less, CLA will make up the difference.
 Students will work with the employer, in consultation with the director of career services, to determine the amount the employer is able to pay.
 Students will be eligible to have their summer health benefits covered by the college if they are not already receiving them.

-This pilot is being funded from a variety of sources, including the generous gift of personal funds and award funds by CLA administrators and several other collegiate sources, including the office of Undergraduate Education and the Office of Research and Graduate Programs.
+This first year programming was funded from a variety of sources, including the generous gift of personal funds and award funds by CLA administrators and several other collegiate sources, including the office of Undergraduate Education and the Office of Research and Graduate Programs.
 Thanks to Dean John Coleman and Associate Deans Jane Blocker, Ascan Koerner, Howie Lavine, and Steven Manson for their support.